Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Computing the wrapped Fukaya category

 After wrapping the Lagrangian submanifold $L_i$ using the time-$1$ flow of $X_{H_W}$, we get a well-defined Floer cochain complex $\mathit{CW}^\ast\left(L_i^{(1)},L_{i+1}\right)$ whose generators correspond to the transverse intersection points $L_i^{(1)}\cap L_{i+1}$.
 Under the projection $\ring{\pi}$, they are mapped to the intersections between the arcs $\gamma_i^{(1)}$ and $\gamma_{i+1}$.
 We label these intersection points by $\{x_r^-\}_{r\in\mathbb{Z}}\subset\mathbb{C}^\ast$.
 Above each point $x_r^-$, the Floer complex $\mathit{CW}^\ast\left(L_i^{(1)},L_{i+1}\right)$ has generators corresponding to the transverse intersection points of the fiberwise Lagrangians $\ell_{i,r}^{(1)},\ell_{i+1,r}\subset\ring{\pi}^{-1}(x_r^-)$, where $\ell_{i,r}^{(1)}$ is the time-$1$ flow of $\ell_{i,r}$ under the Hamiltonian vector field $X_{H_F}$.
 Since $\ring{\pi}^{-1}(x_r^-)\cong T^\ast T^2$ and $\ell_{i,r}^{(1)}$ and $\ell_{i+1,r}$ are Hamiltonian isotopic to cotangent fibers, by our choice of the fiberwise wrapping Hamiltonian $H_F$ in Section \ref{section:setup}, we see that $\ell_{i,r}^{(1)}\cap\ell_{i+1,r}$ is parametrized by $(p,q)\in\mathbb{Z}^2$, and there is a similar identification

-as (\ref{eq:iden0}).
+as (\ref{eq:iden0}), where the $\eta_{p,q,r}^i$'s have degree $0$.
 In Figure \ref{fig:prod}, the generators $\eta_{p,q,r}^i$ project under $\ring{\pi}$ to the intersections between the blue arc and the upper edge.
 Similarly, let $L_{i+1}^{(2)}$ be the time-$2$ flow of $L_{i+1}$ under the Hamiltonian vector field $X_{H_W}$, we have